manueljun17/video-center-3.4/README.md

     * he informs 'Room A users'. ( O )

-### Case 4.
-A user named 'B' leaves 'Room A' which means He joins 'lobby'.
+### Case 4. user named 'B' leaves 'Room A' which means He joins 'lobby'.

 * he is in 'Room A'
 * he joins 'lobby'
-* he informs 'Room A users'. ( O )
+* he informs his old room ('Room A') users. ( O )
 * he informs 'lobby users'. ( O )

-### Case X. A user named 'X' refresh his web browser when he is in lobby.
+### Case X. user named 'X' refresh his web browser when he is in lobby.

 * he is in 'lobby'.
-* he disconnects.
+* he disconnects - he informs his disconnection to his prev room ('lobby users') for leaving.
-* he informs 'lobby users'.
+* he informs lobby.
 * GO TO : Case 1.5.

 ### Case Y. User 'B' refreshes web browser when he is in 'Room A'.
+Which means, the user may not return to the room( ending the browser. )
-* he disconnects.
+* he disconnects. - he informs 'Room A users' that he is leaving.
-* he informs 'Room A users'.
+* GO TO : Case 1.6

-* GO TO : Case 2.
+### Case Z. User 'C' in room 'Room A' and 'C' lost internet connection for 5 seconds.
+He will be disconnected and he will be... where? any how?